nighthawkcoders/nighthawk_csp/_posts/2022-04-24-Proctored-MCQ2.md

 # 2022 Tri 3 Week 6: 4/25 - 5/2, AP Preparation Week 2.
-This is the seccond of two weeks of AP Test Study.
+This is the second of two weeks of AP Test Study.
 Everyone will be performing AP Classroom MCQs, even PBL coders unless they get an exception.
 ### Practice Testing
 Everyone is doing test this week.
 Only exception is if I have observed actions in your PBL and provided an exception.
 * Testing